AnishKajan/Formula1-Predictor-App/README.md

 - **Formula 1** for the incredible sport that inspired this project
 - **Ergast F1 API** for comprehensive historical racing data
 - **scikit-learn Community** for excellent machine learning tools
+- **FastAPI** for modern, fast API development with automatic documentation
 - **React & TypeScript** communities for modern web development
 - **Vercel** for seamless deployment and serverless infrastructure
 - **All F1 fans** who make this sport amazing